srinivasulu2004/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

                            ''
                            -> now copy the public ssh key ;;
-                            []$ cd ~/.ssh/    [make sure here authorized_keys file should not there if it is present just remove that] cat id_rsa.pub
+                            []$ cd ~/.ssh/
+                             cat id_rsa.pub
                              ;;
                       ....steps for managernode
                            ''
                            cd ~/.ssh/ (THIS COMMAND WE SHOULD USE WITH STANDARD USER ONLY EX:ubuntu@ip-172-31-85-221:~$cd ~/.ssh )
 )

                            vi authorized_keys
                            ........PASTE HERE........
+(TAKE A NEW LINE FOLLOWED BY THE DEFAULT LINES THEN PASTE OTHER YOU MAY GET AN ERROR)

                            --> now restart ssh